You are here: Urology Textbook > Kidneys > Potter syndrome

 Definition of Potter Syndrome

-Bilateral renal agenesis (Potter syndrome) is a rare and always fatal malformation with bilateral absent kidneys (Potter, 1965).
+Bilateral renal agenesis (Potter syndrome) is a rare and invariably fatal malformation with bilateral absent kidneys (Potter, 1965).

 Epidemiology of Potter syndrome: